EIonv/IonDLL/readme.md

    - Compile the code into a DLL and an executable (if applicable).

 2. **Run the Executable**:
-   - Place `iondll.dll` in the same directory as the executable.
+   - Place `ion.dll` in the same directory as the executable.
    - Run the executable.
-If `iondll.dll` is missing, it will be downloaded automatically.
+If `ion.dll` is missing, it will be downloaded automatically.

 3. **Check Logs**:
    - The program logs its actions using `spdlog`.
 Check the logs for details about the injection process.